spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Models

 \section{Models}

 \texttt{spOccupancy} fits nonspatial and spatial SSOMs, MSOMs, and IOMs (six different model structures; see Table \ref{tab:coreFunctions} for function names and descriptions).
 All models are fit in a Bayesian framework with priors and numerical algorithms implemented to maximize computational efficiency.
-Here we describe the six major occupancy models that can currently be fit by \texttt{spOccupancy}.
+See Supplemental Information S1.3 for a detailed discussion on the prior distributions and their default values in \texttt{spOccupancy}.